|

 Lebanon

-of Physiology, Faculty of Medicine, American University of
+Faculty of Arts and Sciences, American University of Beirut (AUB),

 Galveston, Texas, USA